-'While the whole society have been through a highly threatening and morale-sapping experience through the pandemic, Health Care Workers have been at the eye of the storm.
-This book confirms that they have performed incredibly, suffered greatly and also that the experience has changed so many in fundamental ways.
+"While the whole society has been through a highly threatening and morale-sapping experience through the pandemic, healthcare workers have been at the eye of the storm.
+This book confirms that they have performed incredibly, suffered greatly, and also that the experience has changed so many in fundamental ways.
 This book provides a window into this experience, which is captured through the dedication and commitment of those who fought to conduct this unique survey.
 The healing professions offer the greatest vocation that can be followed and are deeply respected.
-This book shows why and reveals the deeply human elements of health and medical care under extreme conditions.'
+This book shows why and reveals the deeply human elements of health and medical care under extreme conditions".

-Professor Patrick McGorry AO, Executive Director of Orygen and Professor of Youth Mental Health, University of Melbourne, Australia
+Patrick McGorry, AO, Executive Director of Orygen and Professor of Youth Mental Health, University of Melbourne, Australia

 "Based on a rich and expansive data set, this book gives a fascinating insight into the experiences of health workers in the pandemic context.
 It reveals new challenges that emerged and illuminates existing cracks in the health system.
 This book provides an important opportunity to hear from healthcare workers in their words.
 Those who work in this sector will find solace in this book as a way of making sense of their experiences and giving voice to their emotions.
 For those in health policy or management roles, it is incumbent upon us to hear these voices and think about how we can shape the sector so that we learn from this experience".